 SAVE THE DATE:

-You and your endocrinology and diabetes specialist colleagues are invited to
+You and your physician associate colleagues are invited to

 Early Use of CGM in Type 2 Diabetes